 President Lyndon B. Johnson officially announced the development of the missile, renamed the Poseidon C-3, on January 18, 1965.
 Development gained momentum, and by October 1965, work began on a missile with a range of 4,030 miles and twice the payload of the Polaris A-3.
 The project definition was complete by April, and two months later, presidential approval was secured for its development.

 The Department of Defense (DOD) accelerated the project in 1966.
-During the course of development, the missile’s range was revised to match that of the Polaris A-3.
+During development, the missile’s range was revised to match that of the Polaris A-3.

 The first flight model was launched from Cape Kennedy, Florida, on August 16, 1968.
 This was followed by the first full test of the weapons system, which occurred during the 14th launch in December 1969.
 The first phase of the testing program concluded on June 29, 1970, after the 20th flight.
 Out of 20 test launches, the Navy deemed 14 successful.
 The first launch from a submerged submarine took place on August 3, 1970, from the USS James Madison.